Alfa Romeo Alfetta: North American market

-The four-cylinder coupé was available from 1975 to 1977 under the moniker Alfetta GT, renamed the Sprint Veloce for the final two years of availability in 1978 and 1979.
+In the US market, the four-cylinder coupé was available from 1975 to 1977 under the moniker Alfetta GT, renamed the Sprint Veloce for the final two years of availability in 1978 and 1979.
 The Sprint Veloce received an engine upgrade as Alfa Romeo were coming to grips with the American emissions regulations, with power increased marginally to 111 hp at 5,000 rpm from 110 hp at 5,500 rpm.
 The engine was catalyzed and had a new intake manifold, based on alterations originally developed for California-market cars.
 It was one of Road & Track's 10 Best Cars For a Changed World.
 Finally, the V6 version was marketed from 1981 to 1986 as the GTV-6.

 For the US market, two limited production GTV-6 models stand out.
-The GTV6 Balocco (named after the famous Alfa Romeo's Balocco test track in Italy) appeared in 1982 with a production run of only 350 cars.
-The Balocco was available only in red with sunroof and black interior, leather-wrapped steering wheel and red piping on the seats.
+The GTV6 Balocco (named after the famous Alfa Romeo's Balocco test track in Italy) introduced in 1982 with a production run of only 350 cars.
+The Balocco was available only in red colour with a sunroof and black interior, leather-wrapped steering wheel and red piping on the seats.
 There were also two green Quadrifoglio badges fixed on the rear quarter trim pieces above a badge with the "Balocco SE" designation.
+It was similar to the European-market "Grand Prix" special edition.
 A plaque inset in the glove box door designated the number of the car out of the series of 350 (XXX of 350).
 Later there was the GTV 6 2.5 Maratona, of which only 150 were built.
 The Maratona model included a more aggressive aerodynamic trim package, lightweight Speedline wheels, clear engine view port, sunroof, wood steering wheel and shift knob, rear louvers and Carello fog lamps.
 All 150 cars were available only painted silver and with a black leather interior; and came with "Maratona" badging on the rear decklid, front fenders and glove box door.
 (The most notable feature of the Maratona, its aerodynamic kit, was also available as a dealer-installed option on other GTV-6 models.)